aws-solutions-library-samples/guidance-for-virtual-personal-stylist-on-aws/README.md

 # Guidance for Virtual Personal Stylist on AWS

 This repository contains guidance for implementing an Generative AI powered virtual personal stylist using Amazon Bedrock.
-The solution is designed for e-commerce businesses looking to enhance customer engagement and provide style recommendations.
+The guidance is designed for e-commerce businesses looking to enhance customer engagement and provide style recommendations.

 ## Table of Contents